Tense moments in Situation Room as Biden oversaw raid on ISIS leader that was months in the making - KESQ

 Moments later, an explosion rocked the site: a suicide detonation that killed Abu Ibrahim al-Hashimi al-Qurayshi, his wife and his children, blowing their bodies outside the building and onto the surrounding land.

-The details of how Biden monitored the raid came from senior administration officials, who recounted the raid in detail on Thursday morning.
-They described an operation months in the making.
+The details of how Biden monitored the raid came from senior administration officials, who recounted it in detail on Thursday morning.
+Their description was of a successful operation that took out a critical terror leader while avoiding any American casualties.
+The US officials insisted the only civilian casualties were those caused by the leader himself when he blew apart his residence with his family inside.

+It was the highest-profile counter-terror operation of Biden’s tenure, and officials appeared intent on using it to cast the President in a decisive light.
+In some ways, it mirrored raids ordered by Biden’s two predecessors to take out terror leaders in their homes, each of which was monitored in real time on a secure feed.

+Like after those missions, the White House has capitalized on the moment.
+They quickly released a photograph of a jacket-less President in the Situation Room, staring intently ahead as the raid unfolded.

 Officials said he oversaw ISIS branches abroad — including the one in Afghanistan responsible for the deaths of US Marines last year — and played a key role in the genocide of the Yazidi ethnic minority.